Uncomputability of Phase Diagrams: Results

+\end{enumerate} As mentioned, the patterns in the degenerate ground space of $\Hchecker$ are checkerboard grids of squares with periodicity $w\times w$, where the integer square size $w$ is not fixed.

+By choosing the classical TM encoded in the tiling to place a $\bullet $ marker at an appropriate point, we are able to tune the ground state energy of $\HmarkerM$ such that the total energy of a single $w\times w$ square $A$ in the checkerboard pattern is:

+where $\epsilon_0(w)$ is some cut-off point, $w_0$ is the halting length (recall from the previous section that the runtime of the computation encoded in the ground state depends on the size of the available tape, i.e.\ the size of the checkerboard square edge that the TM runs on), and where $\lmin(w_0) = -\delta(w_0) < 0$ for the halting length $w_0$ is a small negative constant.

-It is now clear how we circumvent the potential errors introduced by the Solovay-Kitaev approximation to the QPE circuits: the Marker Hamiltonian's bonus counteracts the effects of the error introduced by lowering the energy by just enough such that a halting instance still has negative energy, given the Solovay-Kitaev approximation is accurate enough.
-On the other hand, the energy of the non-halting instance remains large enough that it remains positive despite this bonus.
+The Marker Hamiltonian's energy bonus thus compensates for the QPE approximation errors by lowering the energy by just enough such that a halting instance has negative energy.
+On the other hand, the energy of the non-halting instance remains large enough that the energy of a single square remains positive \cite{Bausch_1D_Undecidable, Watson_Hamiltonian_Analysis}.

-Now realise that if the computation encoded in $\HUTM$ never halts, then for all grid sizes $w$, $\lmin(w)\geq 0$ in \cref{eq:lmin}.
-On the other hand, if the computation does halt on some length $w_0$, then